 SunShot Catalyst is an open innovation program that allows the public to rapidly create and develop products and solutions that address near-term challenges in the U.S. solar marketplace through prize challenges.
-Participate in ideation by voting on the problem statements that can be best solved through automation, algorithms, data, and software, especially by leveraging available data assets, tools, capabilities, and resources.
+Catalyst will be closing out the coast to coast road show at DC's 1776 Accelerator!
+Register for our upcoming Catalyst Jamathon at 1776 in Washington, DC on October 29th .

 The National Renewable Energy Laboratory (NREL) supports a web tool, PVWatts, that estimates the energy production and cost of energy of grid-connected photovoltaic (PV) energy systems throughout the world.
 It allows homeowners, small building owners, installers and manufacturers to easily estimate the performance of potential PV installations and their economic potential in different geographic regions, offering a quick and easy look at the solar potential of a specific facility.

 SAM is a model that assesses the performance and costs of a range of renewable energy technologies, and compares them with conventional power sources.
 SAM uses an hourly performance model to estimate a specific power system's total annual output, and a cost and financial model to calculate a project cash flow.
 Performance and financial metrics are reported in tables and graphs, which can be exported for use in reports or for further analysis in other models.

 The Open Energy Information (OpenEI) Utility Rate Database (URDB) is a free storehouse of rate structure information from utilities in the United States.
 Here, you can search for your utilities and rates to find out exactly how you are charged for your electric energy usage.
 Understanding this information can help reduce your bill, for example, by running your appliances during off-peak hours (times during the day when electricity prices are less expensive) and help you make more informed decisions regarding your energy usage.
 It has 45,150 rates have been contributed for 3,834 EIA-recognized utility companies.